jdoleary/Spellmasons/docs/TasksCurrent.md

 - (m) You're able to cast into negative mana in multiplayer
 - "All targets" copy is confusing if player doesn't understand targeting
 - Find a way to make randomness fixed (like in spell "Displace" so that it doesn't get different random results on other people's screens and so that it wont change after another player casts)
-- This save file is giving me critical errors `saveFile-with-errors.json`
 - (h) Sometimes it tries to path around things and wastes stamina if there isn't a straight line path
 - (h) sometimes when you walk you get stuck on a wall and it wastes stamina
 - (h) bug: In multiplayer: target similar, damage x3 on 2 draggers made their position go to null null